-On 30 March 2018, revalidation replaces the current requirement for pharmacist and pharmacy technician registrants to complete CPD.
+On 30 March 2018, revalidation replaced the requirement for pharmacist and pharmacy technician registrants to complete CPD.

-The General Pharmaceutical Council (GPhC) are phasing in the new system.
 You will need to submit entries every year.
-In the first year that you submit revalidation records, you will need to carry out, record and submit four CPD records, at least two of which must be planned learning activities.
+In the first year that you submit revalidation records to the GPhC, you will need to carry out, record and submit four CPD records, at least two of which must be planned learning activities.
 In the second year that you submit revalidation records, and in all following years, you will need to carry out, record and submit four CPD records (of which two must be planned), a peer discussion record and a reflective account record.

 To find out what you have to submit and when take a look at the GPhC revalidation timeline.